BoysTownOrg/phal-shape/Readme.md

 - matFiles_JASA
 - PDF_JASA
 - STLAnalysis_JASA: to run the code in this folder, add it and it's subfolders to the Matlab path.
-    - Shape_Part1.m (requires the Image Processing Toolbox)
+    - Shape_Part1.m - requires the Image Processing Toolbox from Mathworks, and gridtrimesh from matlabcentral fileexchange (https://www.mathworks.com/matlabcentral/fileexchange/14646-gridtrimesh).
+Place the gridtrimesh folder in the STLAnalysis_JASA folder.
         - code to analyze ear-canal shape based on reading a STL file from a digital scan of the outer ear and ear canal.
 See comment in code for additional details.
             - At some point, the Matlab volumeSegmenter app will open.
 Please read comments in the file do12_JASA.m in the utilities folder beginning on line 110 for detailed instructions
-    - Shape_Part2.m (requires the Image Processing Toolbox and Curve Fitting Toolbox)
+    - Shape_Part2.m - requires the Image Processing Toolbox and Curve Fitting Toolbox from Mathworks
         - This script analyses the ear-canal shape functions including area function, eccentricity, curvature, and torsion.
 It reads a MAT file with individual ear shape data saved by Shape_Part1.
 See comment in code for additional details.
 - STLs_JASA
     - STL (stereolithography) files output by the handheld scanner.
 These provide the raw data for further analysis.
 The relevant fields in the file A001_Ax_002R_20210414_1030_training.training_L3DS-19-0043_5.2.0.801_Mo1.stl are the first one (A001) which give the subject ID, and the third field (002R), the last letter of which indicates the ear.